 In the first quarter of 2004, the Company received \$450.0 million from Intel in exchange for the issuance of stock rights exchangeable into approximately 33.9 million shares of the Company s common stock.
-In conjunction with the issuance of the stock rights, the Company agreed to achieve operational objectives through May 2005, including certain levels of DDR2 production and 300mm wafer fabrication capacity.
-In the event the Company fails to achieve certain 2005 milestones and the Company s common stock price is then below Intel s per share purchase price of \$13.29, the Company could be obligated to pay Intel amounts not to exceed \$135 million, a substantial portion of which is payable, at the Company s election, in the Company s common stock.
+In conjunction with the issuance of the stock rights, the Company agreed to achieve operational objectives, including certain levels of DDR2 production and 300 mm wafer processing capacity, or be subject to monetary penalties.
+The Company has achieved the DDR2 production and 300mm wafer processing milestones and, consequently, does not expect to make any payments to Intel under this agreement.